openl2m/openl2m/README.md

 * change vlan on interface
 * enable/disable PoE
 * change description
-* see ethernet addresses, lldp neighbors, and download to spreadsheet
+* see ethernet addresses, lldp neighbors, and download to spreadsheet or graph
 * add, edit or delete vlans on devices
 * show interface MPLS VRF membership on supported devices
 * run configurable pre-defined 'static' commands on the device
 * run configurable pre-defined 'form input' commands on the device
+* show optical transceiver info
 * and more...

 __Devices Supported:__